This tutorial contains GIF images.

 After choosing the tree type, you may define the height of the trunk and the diameter.

 With trees, it may be necessary to place them in larger quantities, for example, to emulate a tree line adjacent to a plant.
 You may do so by drawing a polyline that would indicate the tree line you want to create.
-Then place a tree of your desired specifications at the edge and use the ARRAYPATH function to create copies of the tree along the polyline.
-You will then be prompted to select the tree - having done so, press Space or Enter on the keyboard and you will then be prompted to select the path you want it to follow.
-You may now observe the trees following the specified path.
+Then place a tree of your desired specifications at the beginning of the line and use the AutoCAD ARRAYPATH function to create copies of the tree along the polyline (or parallel to it, by defining an offset between line and tree).
+You will then be prompted to select the tree - having done so, press Space or Enter on the keyboard, and you will then be prompted to select the path you want it to follow.
+You may now observe the trees following the specified path and can modify the distance between trees by moving the blue arrowhead that shows on the second tree.
 To finalize, press Space or Enter on the keyboard.

 The trees are now part of an array path, which, will not yet register as a shading object.
 To enable their use as shading objects, you should use the EXPLODE or BURST functions to sever that relationship.
 Having initiated the BURST command, select the trees and press Space or Enter on the keyboard.